12 Promotion Ideas For Beauty & Cosmetics Brands

 8) Leverage email marketing campaigns

 Email remains one of the most effective marketing channels for beauty brands.
 It offers direct access to interested customers and delivers an impressive ROI compared to other marketing methods.
+For every $1 spent on email marketing, brands earn an average of $36 back.

 Begin by defining your target audience and segmenting subscribers based on their preferences and buying habits.
 This personalization increases engagement and conversion rates.